 As a Virginia residential landlord, evicting a tenant, however, isn’t as simple as just locking the tenant out of the rental unit or packing up their belongings.
 That is not only illegal, but a tenant may also file a lawsuit against their landlord for damage.

-The following is a step-by-step guide to the legal eviction process in Virginia.
+The following is a step-by-step guide to the proper eviction procedures in Virginia.

 Step #1: Post an Eviction Notice